austinpapritz/Full-CRUD-React-Scratch/README.md

 Next steps

+- nav bar log in and log out, stories add edit
+- clicking on character sets the name
 - user can hover to highlight ppl and animals
 - clicking a person or animal brings up their story
 - user can add or edit stories
 - if user wants to edit/add THEN go to Auth
-- nav bar log in and log out, stories add edit